-- An outstanding copy of the band’s first live album with solid Double Plus (A++) sound or BETTER on all FOUR sides – exceptionally quiet vinyl too
+- An insanely good copy of the band’s first live album with Shootout Winning Triple Plus (A+++) sound or very close to it on all FOUR sides

-- This copy is full-bodied and natural, with a nicely extended top end, plenty of space around the instruments and vocals, and few of the problems that plagued many pressings we played (a subject we discuss below)
+- This copy is incredibly spacious, full-bodied and natural, with a nicely extended top end, plenty of space around the instruments and vocals, and few of the problems that plagued many pressings we played (discussed below)